st3v3nmw/events-management-app-backend/README.md

-# CSC227 Admin platform

-Source code for the web admin platform for an app I created for CSC227 \
+# Admin platform for an events management app

-The app can be found here [Admin web backend repository](https://github.com/st3v3nmw/CSC227-app) \
+The app can be found here [Admin web backend repository](https://github.com/st3v3nmw/events-management-app)
-It needs some more work, but not gonna happen :)

 ## Screenshots